 Casino Palais de le Mediterranee – Nice Partouche

 This casino is located in the beautiful province of Nice, and is housed in a gorgeous old art deco building.
-It offers roulette, blackjack and 200 slot machines.
+Like mobile casinos Canada having variety, it offers roulette, blackjack and 200 slot machines.
 Two restaurants offer fine dining or something quicker.

 Casino Partouche d’Evaux-les-Bains